fhui28/spatialconfounding_JSDM/README.md

 1. A description of the bug/issue;
 2. Paste-able code along with some comments that reproduces the problem e.g., using the [reprex](https://cran.r-project.org/web/packages/reprex/index.html) package.
 If you also have an idea of how to fix the problem, then that is also much appreciated.
 3. Required data files etc...

-For all other issues, please contact the corresponding author at [francis.hui\@anu.edu.au](mailto:francis.hui@anu.edu.au)